quacksouls/bitburner/data/hgw/README.md

 1. Hack enough money to buy the Tor router and `BruteSSH.exe`.
 1. Manually purchase the Tor router and `BruteSSH.exe`.
 1. Then hack enough money to buy `FTPCrack.exe`.
+1. The only variable is the fraction of money to steal.
+Gather data for a particular fraction, then reload the save file `sshftp.json` and gather data for a different fraction.

 | Fraction | Time (B) | Time (F) | Time (sum) | Hack B/F/sum | Hack XP (B) |  Hack XP (F) | XP/s (B) | XP/s (F) |
 | -------: | -------: | -------: | ---------: | -----------: | ----------: | -----------: | -------: | -------: |